-References - Please identify three (3) clients for whom the Respondent has provided products and/or services that are the same or similar to those products and/or services requested in this RFP including one (1) terminated client.
+References - Please identify three (3) clients for whom the Respondent has provided products and/or services that are the same or similar to those products and/or services requested in this RFP including one (1) terminated client, if any.
 At least one reference should be for a client with the same Account Executive as is proposed for the State of Indiana.